 Make it nut free: Replace the pecans with pepitas (green pumpkin seeds) or omit them.

 *Balsamic vinegar recommendation: Thick, high quality balsamic vinegar will yield the most beautiful and delicious results.
 I love Napa Valley Naturals’ Grand Reserve Vinegar—make sure you get the bottle with “25 stars” on it.
-It’s under $10 and typically available at Whole Foods and other health food stores.
+It’s under $10 and typically available at Natural Grocers and other well-stocked grocery stores.